Who Was Harvey Milk?

-Born in New York in 1930, gay rights activist and community leader Harvey Milk made history when he became one of the first openly gay officials in the United States in 1977, when he was elected to San Francisco's Board of Supervisors.
+Gay rights activist and community leader Harvey Milk made history when he became one of the first openly gay officials in the United States in 1977 when he was elected to San Francisco's Board of Supervisors.
 He was tragically shot and killed the following year, and numerous books and films have been made about his life.

 After graduating from the New York State College for Teachers in 1951, Milk joined the U.S. Navy, ultimately serving as a diving instructor at a base in San Diego, California, during the Korean War.
 Following his discharge in 1955, Milk moved to New York City, where he worked a variety of jobs, including public school teacher, production associate for several high-profile Broadway musicals, stock analyst and Wall Street investment banker.
 He soon tired of finance, though, and befriended gay radicals who frequented Greenwich Village.

 In late 1972, bored with his life in New York, Milk moved to San Francisco, California.
 There, he opened a camera shop called Castro Camera on Castro Street, putting his life and work right in the heart of the city's gay community.

 For much of his life, Milk had stayed quiet about his personal life.
 He had known since high school that he was gay, and even in the wake of an emerging gay rights movement, the deliberate and careful Milk chose to remain on the sidelines.
 But things had started to turn for him toward the end of his time in New York, as he befriended a number of gay radicals who frequented Greenwich Village.